This month has been very interesting so far. When I look back over my notes, there have been quite a few “lessons” in God’s training program.

-A few days before this, I volunteered in the Healing Room and one of the people we prayed for was suffering from severe chronic depression.
+A few days before this, I volunteered in the prayer ministry and one of the people we prayed for was suffering from severe chronic depression.
 (She is seeing a medical doctor, but part of the issue was her medication wasn’t working.)
 It was intense.

 Two other people that prayed for the person confirmed that they smelled the same thing.

 This kind of puzzled me for a little bit.
 I’ve been reading about deliverance for the past year and in everything I’ve been reading it is always an active and intentional process.
 There was none of that in this case.